dev-squares/css-squared/readme.md

 * Additionally import any of the optional core files listed in Step 5 inside the _app-all.scss file.

 ## Step 5.
 Optional Core Files  ##
-To use any of the below optional core files add the import snipper to the _app-all.scss file.
+To use any of the following optional core files add the import snippet inside the _app-all.scss file.

 ### Frameworks ###

 * @import "./core-optional/wordpress/all";

 ### JS-Squared ###

 * @import "./core-optional/js-squared/all";

-### Mixins - SVG Icons ###
-* @import "./core-optional/mixins/";
-* @import "./core-optional/mixins/svg-icon-chevron";
-* @import "./core-optional/mixins/svg-icon-article-stack";
-* @import "./core-optional/mixins/svg-icon-cloud-fill";
-* @import "./core-optional/mixins/svg-icon-cloud-outline";
-* @import "./core-optional/mixins/svg-icon-copy";